AlexandraEL9/MS1-dock9bar/README.md

 People who live in the surrounding residential area, work in the area or are visiting as tourists to the area.

 **User Goals**
--Be able to locate the bar and know opening times etc.
+- Be able to locate the bar and know opening times etc.
--Get a feel for the bar's ethos and offering through information offered by the site eg, text information, menu downloads and images.
+- Get a feel for the bar's ethos and offering through information offered by the site eg, text information, menu downloads and images.
--Be able to contact the bar with any questions and access their social media.
+- Be able to contact the bar with any questions and access their social media.
--Read reviews and or testimonials from previous patrons.
+- Read reviews and or testimonials from previous patrons.

 **Site Owner Goals**
--Showcase the bar's new look and food offerings.
+- Showcase the bar's new look and food offerings.
--Entice patrons into the bar over other competition.
+- Entice patrons into the bar over other competition.
--Begin to build community with patrons through social media and newsletter subscription.
+- Begin to build community with patrons through social media and newsletter subscription.

 ## User Experience (UX)

-- ### User stories
+ ### User stories

-- **First Time Visitor Goals**
+ **First Time Visitor Goals**

 1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the bar, its location and ethos.
 2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find key information about the bar.
 3. As a First Time Visitor, I want to be able to look at images and menus to help me decide if this is a place I would want to visit.
 4. As a First Time Visitor, I want to be able to locate linked social media to find more information from other sources, for example, reviews and comments of customers.

   **Returning Visitor Goals**

 1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have about events or to make bookings.
 2. As a Returning Visitor, I want to find prices for menu items and view the menu before my visit or direct this information to my friends.
 3. As a Returning Visitor, I want to locate their social media links to join their followings on social media.

   **Frequent User Goals**
 1. As a Frequent User, I want to check to see if there are any newly added images added to the gallery from an event I attended.
 2. As a Frequent User, I want to check to see if there are any new products or menu items.
 3. As a Frequent User, I want to be able to sign up to updates about what is going on at the bar and be the first to know about any promotional offers.

 **Features To Achieve These Goals**

--The website uses responsive design so it can be seen on different devices easily.<br>
+- The website uses responsive design so it can be seen on different devices easily.<br>
--The site has a navigation bar so movement from 1 page to another is simple.
+- The site has a navigation bar so movement from 1 page to another is simple.
 Similarly, the footer has links to social media.<br>
--The site is set up so the most basic information is accessible first (who, what, where, when) with added details on subsequent pages.<br>
+- The site is set up so the most basic information is accessible first (who, what, where, when) with added details on subsequent pages.<br>
--The site color scheme matches the design of the bar's upgrade and branding so users see the site as an extension of the bar and vice versa creating synergy and allowing the user to feel what the bar is/ may be like.<br>
+- The site color scheme matches the design of the bar's upgrade and branding so users see the site as an extension of the bar and vice versa creating synergy and allowing the user to feel what the bar is/ may be like.<br>
--The site pages include page specific reviews, linked to the page content so users can see positive reviews of the section they are currently reading.<br>
+- The site pages include page specific reviews, linked to the page content so users can see positive reviews of the section they are currently reading.<br>
--There is a contact form making interaction easy.<br>
+- There is a contact form making interaction easy.<br>
--There are downloadable menus with prices so patrons can look and check at their leisure, prior to visit.<br>
+- There are downloadable menus with prices so patrons can look and check at their leisure, prior to visit.<br>
--Each page has a subscribe to the newsletter section, encouraging patrons to keep in touch with the bar.<br>
+- Each page has a subscribe to the newsletter section, encouraging patrons to keep in touch with the bar.<br>

-- ### Design
+ ### Design

 **Colour Scheme**